New Hampshire Property and Casualty Insurance Practice Exam

 1 / 20

-What is the purpose of "flood insurance"?
+What is the principle of indemnity in insurance?

 Next Question